grindmother/ferment/README.md

 - [x] Likes
 - [x] Backgrounding (keep seeding / syncing when main window is closed)
 - [x] Invite to pub
-- [ ] Make torrents more reliable via pub server trackers
+- [x] Make torrents more reliable via pub server trackers [still need to make this work for other pubs though, hard coded to pub.ferment.audio right now]
 - [ ] Automatically download/seed from profiles you follow
 - [ ] Make Save / Download buttons work
 - [ ] Allow "delete" of audio posts (some kind of tombstoning)